 Along the drive to my parents’ house, I got to race the train along the stretch of highway between Taylor and Rockdale.
 Ahead of me was the moon.
 It was pale white against a bright blue sky, barely peeking through the atmosphere and waiting for dusk.
 Autumn was also in the midst of its opening act, as the trees lining the highway faded back and forth between bright green and muted orange.
 I hardly noticed the few cars that shared the road with me.
 In my mind it was just me and the train, side by side, heading east.
 For those few minutes I felt no anxiety or fear about my future, only hope and gratitude.
 Racing that train felt like freedom.
 I wondered where it came from, where it was headed, and what it was carrying.
 I admired the colorful graffiti drawn on the boxcars.
 Each piece spoke its own story about the person that drew it.
 I thought about how great it would feel to be sitting on top of the train, riding through the Texas hill country with a front row seat and the wind in my face.
 I continued to think these thoughts until I was ahead, and the train was far behind… nothing but a footnote in my rear-view mirror.

-As I rehash what I felt in those moments, I can’t help but view the experience symbolically.
+Rehashing what I felt in those moments, I can’t help but view it symbolically.

 These are the thoughts that pick me back up each time my spirit wavers.